prtkgpt/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 Whatever the underlying reasons, the impact is visible, and it is significant.
 Over the past 10 years, slower traffic has cost up to
-$10 an hour per taxi.
+$10/hour per taxi.
-To put this in context, this means $29,000 per driver per year (8 hours a day, no holidays), or 300 million dollars a year for the NYC cab industry!
+To put this in context, this means $29,000/driver each year (8 hours a day, no holidays), or
+$300 million a year for the entire NYC cab industry!
 And these are lower bound numbers.
 In reality, drivers share cabs.
-If we assume all of the 13,500 cabs are constantly on the road, this adds up to 1.2 billion dollars a year lost for the industry!
+If we assume all of the 13,500 cabs are constantly on the road, this adds up to $1.2 billion a year lost for the industry!

 ## Customers are losing too